-A school dinner lady was sacked for serving Muslim children non-Halal meat.
+Dinner lady sacked for serving Muslim children non-Halal meat

 The mistake - which occurred on December 12, last year - has left Muslim parents fuming at the multi-faith secondary school forcing the headteacher into an apology.